 Sussex Police and Crime Panel

-The next meeting of the Police and Crime Panel will be the held
+The annual meeting of the Sussex Police and Crime Panel took

 Agendas, minutes and reports

 For all meetings of the panel held in public you can download

 agendas, minutes and reports.